vivibui/bluemoon/README-Front-End.md

-# Final Capstone React Front-end Project Starter
+# FReact Front-end Project Starter
 ​
 This is the React starter project for the final capstone.
 This document walks you through how to set up and run the project.
 ​